leehach/census-postgres/meta-scripts/README.md

 This script generates the COPY statements which actually import the geoheader files to the staging tables.

-    sql_drop_import_tables([exec boolean])
+    sql_drop_import_tables([exec boolean[, seq_criteria int array [, actions text]]])

-This drops all staging tables for the estimate sequences and margin of error sequences.
-If you only want to drop estimates or margin of error staging tables, call, you must generate the script and only run the first or second half (drop estimats and drop MOE tables, respectively).
+    sql_create_import_tables([exec boolean[, seq_criteria int array [, actions text]]])

-    sql_create_import_tables([exec boolean])
+These functions drop or create staging tables for the estimate sequences and margin of error sequences.
+The parameters are explained above.
+There is no ability to restrict by state, since all states are copied to the same staging table.
+Generating unused staging tables is harmless.
+Usually it is easiest to create and drop all staging tables at once, but high-level function (to be added) will DROP IF EXISTS and CREATE the import tables, transfer to final storage, and DROP the no longer needed import table.

-This creates all staging tables for the estimate sequences and margin of error sequences.
-If you only want to create staging tables for estimates or for margins of error call, you must generate the script and only run the first or second half (drop estimats and drop MOE tables, respectively).
-Note that generating the staging tables is harmless.
-If you don't import margins of error, the margins of error tables won't be used and you can clean up with sql_drop_import_tables() after the estimates data has been moved to it's final destination.
-Creates UNLOGGED tables if Postgres version 9.1+ (allowing faster loading, but will lose data in unexpected database shutdown).
+The create function creates UNLOGGED tables if Postgres version 9.1+ (allowing faster loading, but will lose data in unexpected database shutdown).

 ### Functions to Import the Data